NETWAYS/foreman-training/configmanagement/02_remote_execution.md

 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Remote Execution

 * Objective:
- * Trigger a Puppet run on a remote system
+ * Trigger a Job on a remote system
 * Steps:
  * Install the Foreman Plugin Remote Execution
  * Bring out the SSH key
+ * Change the settings to use IP instead of FQDN
- * Initiate the Puppet run
+ * Schedule a Job executing the command "id"
-* Optional:
- * Run OpenSCAP scan

 !SLIDE supplemental exercises
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Remote Execution